qgis/qwc2-demo-app/doc/src/plugins.md

 ----------------------------------------------------------------
 Invokes QGIS Server WMS GetPrint to print the map to PDF.

+Uses the print layouts defined in the QGIS project.

 | Property | Type | Description | Default value |
 |----------|------|-------------|---------------|
 | defaultDpi | `number` | The default print dpi. | `300` |